 For those serious about making a change, read this first.

-I am sharing my experiences from the beginning, including the messy bits, towards what I believe is the cure.
+I am sharing experiences, from the beginning, including the messy bits, to what I believe is the cure.
 I’m not suggesting that this is the route everyone should take however, my background as a nurse has prepared me to take on my challenge safely.

 My belief is that our current approach to controlling diabetes type two and the obesity epidemic is wrong, I just don’t understand why we persist with the recommendation of a regime that has been proven time and again to be unsuccessful.
 I know for some the approach I advocate might seem extreme but for others it will make absolute sense.